 The Rise of Stem Cell Therapy

-We have seen the reports of stem cells being used for several other diseases.
-So, what roles can the stem cells play in treating cerebral palsy?
-Well, when stem cells are introduced in a patient, they can generate a positive response in the damaged cells or can create new cells among the damaged ones.
+We have seen reports of stem cells being used for several other diseases.
+So, what roles can stem cells play in treating cerebral palsy?
+Well, when stem cells are introduced to a patient, they can generate a positive response in the damaged cells or can create new cells among the damaged ones.
 One of the targets of the use of stem cell transplants is to repair the affected cells before the disease progresses and the child is completely affected.
 The use of stem cells from a patient also avoids the risk associated with transplants.

-Several stem cells are finding use in clinical settings such as those from bone marrow: that include hematopoietic and mesenchymal cells and have been shown as safe.
+Several stem cells are finding use in clinical settings such as those from bone marrow: which include hematopoietic and mesenchymal cells and have been shown as safe.
 Clinical trials have shown promising results in targeting this disease, reporting the use of patients’ own stem cells injected into affected spinal cords.
 The study results have been shown to be promising with improvement in movement and muscle tone and minimum side effects.

 In a study by Chahine, et al., after receiving stem cells, 11 out of 15 Cerebral Palsy patients improved significantly on the Gross Motor Function Classification System (GMFCS) scoring system.
 These patients showed improvements in:

 - muscle control